 Any character with high mobility and crowd control will prove a problem for Wigglytuff.
 The big pink blob needs to roam free, and anything that slows it down will give it a hard time.
 Likewise, any Pokémon that can frequently outrange it will reduce its effectiveness as well.

-What Are the Best Pairs for Wigglytuff in Pokémon Unite?
+What Is the Best Wigglytuff Pair in Pokémon Unite?

 |Cinderace||Cinderace struggles to land the finishing blow in most early trades.
 It needs a little bit more uptime than it typically gets, and Wigglytuff can offer that.
 It can play a big part on leveling Cinderace up to that hard carry point.|